askui/askui/docs/versioned_docs/version-0.13.1/general/07-Troubleshooting/proxy.md

 ### Manually Configuring the HTTP and HTTPS Agent

 If you need even more control, you can also configure an HTTP agent and HTTPS agent supporting your proxy manually for either one or both,
-- the UI Controller (configuring the `UiController`) running on the OS you would like to control and
+- the AskUI Controller (configuring the `UiController`) running on the OS you would like to control and
 - the Inference API (configuring the `UiControlClient`) running on our servers and providing the vision to run your tests.

 In the following example we are going to use [hpagent](https://github.com/delvedor/hpagent) again but you can use any HTTP and HTTPS agents that support proxies, e.g., the [http.Agent](https://nodejs.org/api/http.html#class-httpagent) or the [https.Agent](https://nodejs.org/api/https.html#class-httpsagent) provided by the `http` and `https` module of Node.js, respectively.